6 Different Types of Termites

 • Western Drywood

-One of the different types of termites are the Formosan termites.
+One of the different types of termites is the Formosan termite.
 These termites may appear similar to subterranean termites.
 However, there are some differences.
 They have six legs and are relatively thin.

-If there is an infestation around you, the termites will most likely congregate near light sources.
+If an infestation surrounds you, the termites will most likely congregate near light sources.
 There will either be discarded fans or termite bodies.
 You’re probably fine if you don’t come across any of these.

 The Formosan termite prefers wood.
 Looking for hollow or eaten away wood is another approach to check for infestation.
 If you suspect an infestation based on the above indicators, it’s time to call a pest control company.